Beaters are a key part of a shoot and need to follow some important guidelines

 - Listen carefully and obey instructions.
 Most keepers use radio-men in the line to pass on guidance which should be followed precisely.
 Sometimes the information will need passing quickly, clearly and quietly from one beater to the next.

 - When it comes to high maize crops ask your next-door neighbours where they are and adjust your position accordingly.
-Don’t walk around brambles, use your stick to beat a path through them.

 - Be prepared to be asked to hang game in the larder or open and close farm gates.